wardann/DungeonDocs/README.md

 ## Usage

+### Commands
-DungeonDocs can be invoked with either `/dd` or `/dungeondocs`.
+- DungeonDocs can be invoked with either `/dd` or `/dungeondocs`
+- `/dd report` reports the primary notes for the current target to the instance, party, or say channel

+### UI

 Use the `Docs` tab to edit notes, the `Settings` tab to change the note appearance, and the `Profile` tab to manage profiles.

 ## Tips & Tricks

 - The slash command both opens and closes the UI.
-You can put this in a macro and bind it to a key for a quick toggle
+You can put this in a macro and bind it to a key for a quick toggle (same applies to the report command)
 - If you open the UI with an enemy targeted, the note for that enemy will be selected.
 Otherwise, the last note you had open will be displayed
 - The size and position of the UI is saved for the next time it's opened